 Grab your grass skirt and your tropical shirt because it’s time to start getting ready for your summer party.

 At The Brewery, we are currently taking bookings for our summer parties ‘Aloha!’, an outdoor Polynesian paradise-themed night out.

 We run summer parties each year with different themes, to allow companies to come, bring guests and let their hair down.

-What you’ll find at the event
+What you’ll find at the Brewery Summer Party events

 Our party nights run from June to August and begin at 6pm.
 As you enter you’ll find two huge marquees transformed to whisk you off to a tiki paradise, featuring a range of bright summery plants, and furnished with a vibrant collection of comfortable and stylish furniture.
 We know that the great British summer isn’t always as perfect as we could hope for, so we’ll be putting a clear roof over the top to let the sun in but keep the showers out.